ParaguayUNESCO-Listed Jesuit Missions Are The Highlight, But There's More To This Landlocked Deviation From The Regional Gringo Trail

 – UNESCO commenting on the Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue

-All was rosy in the Jesuit world for over 150 years but in the 1760s things turned sour – they were ultimately expelled from the continent in 1768 having worn out their welcome with the colonial rulers as a result of their insular governance & protection of the indigenous community from exploitation.
+All was rosy in the Jesuit world for over 150 years, but in the 1760s things turned sour – they were ultimately expelled from the continent in 1768 having worn out their welcome with the colonial rulers as a result of their insular governance & protection of the indigenous community from exploitation.
 Their once grand settlements went into terminal decline & today survive only as ruins dotting this central region of South America, the best-preserved of which are here in Trinidad.